kamilmazurek/hexagonal-architecture-template/README.md

 However, for small or simple applications, or projects with very tight deadlines, the added structure of Hexagonal Architecture might be unnecessary overhead.
 In such cases, a simpler, more straightforward architecture could be easier to implement and maintain without compromising too much on quality.
+If that sounds like a better fit, you might be interested in the [Layered Architecture Template](https://kamilmazurek.pl/layered-architecture-template).

 Ultimately, choosing Hexagonal Architecture depends on your project's complexity and long-term goals.
 When done right, it can make your application more resilient, easier to test, and simpler to evolve as needs change.